jacquayj/Cas9/README.md

-# Cas9: A Client-Side Web Framework for Go
+# Cas9: A Client-Side Web Library for Go

 ## Build Instructions